 Sustainability

 A question came up during discussion of the NADS building review.
-Are Tiny Trash recepticals are available to individual staff members or does a whole building/department need to participate?
-Also, who pays for the Tiny Trash recepticals?
-Previously the answers were that any staff member could request a Tiny Trash receptical and the Office of Sustainability provided it at no cost to the department.
-Yet, there is a new director for the Office o Sustainability so checking on these answers might be a good idea.
+Are Tiny Trash receptacles are available to individual staff members or does a whole building/department need to participate?
+Also, who pays for the Tiny Trash receptacles?
+Previously the answers were that any staff member could request a Tiny Trash receptacle and the Office of Sustainability provided it at no cost to the department.
+Yet, there is a new director for the Office of Sustainability so checking on these answers might be a good idea.

 Wellness